-- Mentor coaching focusing on the core coaching competencies at PCC level;
+- 6 one-to-one mentor coaching hours focusing on the PCC Markers;

-Successful completion of the full Diploma in Coaching (Part I Professional Coaching Skills and Part II Developing Mastery) enables graduates to apply for an ICF credential at ACCi or PCCii level via the ACTPiii route.
-(The level of credential participants can apply for depends on the number of client coaching hours completed – 100 and 500 hours respectively.)
+Successful completion of the full Diploma in Coaching (Part I Professional Coaching Skills and Part II Developing Mastery) will enable you to apply for an ICF credential at ACC or PCC level via the ACTP route without having to take further skill-based assessments (NB.
+You will still need to pass the ICF’s internal ethics exam and Coach Knowledge Assessment...
+Doddle...).

-- 6 x 1 hour 1-1 mentor coaching sessions working with an approved coach, focusing on developing the consistent application of core competencies at PCC level.
-These sessions will be based on discussion of recorded coaching.
+- 6 x 1 hour 1-1 mentor coaching sessions working with a senior coach, focusing on how you consistently apply the core competencies at professional coach level.
+These sessions will be based on discussions of your recorded coaching sessions.

-- Self-managed peer group practice triads to further develop coaching experience and skill.
-Strongly recommended but not mandatory.
+- Self-managed peer group triads to further deepen and develop coaching experience and skill.

-- Maintenance of an active coaching practice in order to accumulate the minimum 100 hours’ client coaching experience required to complete the assessment process.
+- Development and maintenance of an active coaching practice in order to accumulate the minimum 100 hours of formal coaching experience required to complete the assessment process.

 Timing / Schedule

-Developing Mastery runs twice a year starting in March and September.
-It will begin again on 2nd March, 2020.
+Developing Mastery runs twice a year beginning in March and September.

 - Professional Coaching Skills certificate;

-- A minimum of 50 hours’ coaching experience (accumulated since beginning Professional Coaching Skills);
+- Notionally 50 hours’ coaching experience accumulated since the beginning of Professional Coaching Skills (Part I Diploma);

 - An active coaching practice;